changhsinlee/changhsinlee.github.io/_posts/2018-08-25-better-validation-test.md

 _It is a dangerous assumption._

-In PyOhio, chatting with Chris made me realize one thing.
+At PyOhio last month, chatting with [@ChrisPoptic](https://twitter.com/ChrisPoptic) made me realize one thing.
 One way to classify data is to check whether how much of a "social component" it contains --

 Data with low social component:
 1. Things related to image, video, audio.
 Human perception of things rarely change over our lifespan.
 A dog is still a dog, and a cat is still a cat.
 There is good reason to assume stationary data.